 Limestone and clay – geological history

-Theoretically the landscape here could have been even more impressive – if the plateau would consist of pure limestone, we could see here fabulous sinkholes with vertical walls and roaring rivers below – may be even more impressive than in Nakanai Mountains in New Britain (see Minyé sinkhole and Naré sinkhole).
+Theoretically the landscape here could have been even more impressive – if the plateau would consist of pure limestone, we could see here fabulous sinkholes with vertical walls and roaring rivers below – maybe even more impressive than in Nakanai Mountains in New Britain (see Minyé sinkhole and Naré sinkhole).
 But, alas, some (unfortunate – from the standpoint of Wondermondo) geological peculiarities have prevented it.

-Rainfall in the cooler Muller highlands is extremely high – possibly around 11,500 mm per year, like in wettest places of the world.
+Rainfall in the cooler Muller highlands is extremely high – possibly around 11,500 mm per year, like in the wettest places of the world.

-Rainwater penetrates the network of fissures in limestone and seeps down until it reaches some impermeable layer – remember, Darai limestone has such layer!
-Thus here formed underground rivers which basically cross Mamo plateau from north-east to south-west.
+Rainwater penetrates the network of fissures in the limestone and seeps down until it reaches some impermeable layer – remember, Darai limestone has such a layer!
+Thus here formed underground rivers which basically cross Mamo plateau from north-east to the south-west.
 Powerful rain creates here powerful rivers and these rivers need huge passages.

 Naturally, after some time in one or another location there form giant underground voids, which after some time collapse, creating huge dolines.
 Sometimes these holes are washed out along the fissures from above.

 If the limestone would be pure, we would see groups of separate giant holes in the ground – along the path of the underground river.
-But limestone here is NOT pure and there is layer of impermeable rocks.
+But limestone here is NOT pure and there is a layer of impermeable rocks.
 Thus here happens something else – as the underground river manages to collapse its roof, the stream is blocked by impermeable rocks.
 Water always finds a way and after some time next to the old collapse there forms a new one.
-It again blocks the underground river but river agains finds a new way.
+It again blocks the underground river but the river again finds a new way.

 This basically is the way how more than 100 giant "holes" in the ground have formed, covering nearly whole Mamo plateau.